fasunwon/fasunwon/README.md

 - 👋 Hi, I’m Favor Fasunwon
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and trying to get into cybersecurity
-- 🌱 I’m currently learning new technology stacks to advance my web dev skills
+- 🌱 I’m currently learning new technology stacks to advance my developer skills
-- 🤝 I’m looking to collaborate on front-end projects
+- 🤝 I’m looking to collaborate on projects
 - 📫 You can reach me by mail: favor_fasunwon21@hotmail.com

 <!---